-You may have a deferred pension if you left the Scheme before 31 December 2009, or were active at that date and left employment at a later date.
-If you were an active member at 31 December 2009, the date the Scheme closed to further benefit accrual, you will have a deferred pension from 1 January 2010.
+You may have a deferred pension if you left the Scheme before your Relevant Cessation Date (see "Definitions"), or were an active member at that date and left employment at a later date.

 Your deferred pension will increase in value until it is paid to you at retirement.
-A deferred pension is a benefit calculated for you on leaving the Scheme based on the Pensionable Service you have completed and your final pensionable earnings.
+A deferred pension was calculated for you on leaving the Scheme based on the Pensionable Service you had completed and your final earnings.
 This pension will remain in the Scheme and become payable at Normal Pension Age.

-You may apply for early payment of your pension when you reach the minimum age required under the Scheme rules (See 'When can I retire?' on page 6), but your pension would be reduced to reflect the longer payment period.
+You may apply for early payment of your pension when you reach the minimum age required under the Scheme rules (See 'When can I retire?' on page [6]), but your pension would be reduced to reflect the longer payment period.